-- The device will be located behind the ear. - Elements such as wind, rain, sun and sweat should not cause the device to vibrate for non-spoken noises, output dangerous levels of current or distort outgoing signals. - Eventually test the prototype on human subjects in a lab setting.
+- The device will be located near the ear. - Elements such as wind, rain, sun and sweat should not cause the device to vibrate for non-spoken noises and should not cause the device to output dangerous levels of current or distort outgoing signals.

+• Eventually test the prototype on human subjects in a lab setting.